Regulation

 Summary:

-The Securities Act is extremely important, but also relatively straightforward.
+The Securities Act of 1933 is extremely important, but also relatively straightforward.
 For most funds, the fund must simply comply with one of Regulation D’s safe harbor frameworks when they conduct their offerings to investors, and the most common offering type is a 506(b) offering in conjunction with the investor count restrictions from the Invesment Company Act’s Section 3(c)(1), which caps the number of investors at 100.

 Want to gain access to new and diverse fund managers?